 - - Climate Change (through increased greenhouse gas emissions)

 Climate change is presenting a significant and serious long-term threat to biodiversity and people across the world.

 All forms of energy generation will entail some environmental costs and we believe that the risks and benefits associated with each need to be weighed against each other and considered in the context of location and scale.

-In 2014, in partnership with the Angling Trust, the National Trust, RSPB, the Salmon & Trout Association, and the Wildfowl & Wetlands Trust, we published Are We Fit to Frack?
+In 2014, in partnership with the Angling Trust, The National Trust, RSPB, the Salmon & Trout Association, and the Wildfowl & Wetlands Trust, The Wildlife Trusts published Are We Fit To Frack?
 The report made ten recommendations to make the regulatory framework for the shale gas industry, fit for purpose.

 One recommendation was to ‘avoid sensitive areas for wildlife by creating shale gas extraction exclusion zones’.
 In January 2015, the UK Government took steps towards this recommendation by committing to ‘an outright ban on fracking in Sites of Special Scientific Interest (SSSI)’ alongside National Parks and Areas of Outstanding Natural Beauty (AONB)'.
 But just eight months later, following a general election, a major U-turn on this commitment has placed some of the country’s most sensitive and precious wildlife sites at risk by excluding SSSI’s from the ban.

 In August 2015, the Government announced 7 new licence areas for shale gas exploration and extraction on the Somerset coast, stretching from Minehead to Clevedon.
 These licence areas include Sites of Special Scientific Interest, Local Wildlife Sites, National Nature Reserves such as Bridgwater Bay and the Huntspill River and some of our Wildlife Trust Nature Reserves – all of these areas are at risk from fracking.